nikhilRP/spp-GPU/README.md

-spp-GPU - Still in the development, not ready to use
+spp-GPU - Still in the development
 =======